Cippus: Etruscan cippi

-Between 800–100 BCE cippi were used by the Etruscans as tombstones, which were shaped differently depending on the place and time of origin.
+Between 800–100 BC, cippi were used by the Etruscans as tombstones, which were shaped differently depending on the place and time of origin.
 Cippi were set up as a stele, column or sculpture in the dromos of an Etruscan grave or at the grave entrance.
 They had magical and religious significance.
 Cippi may have the shape of a cube, knob, onion, egg, ball or cylinder.
 There are connections between certain shapes and the representation of canopic jars; cinerary urns that were made in the shape of a human torso, and the head as a lid.